Izabela88/cupandcake/README.md

 ### Further Testing

-- The Website was tested on Google Chrome, Mozzilla Firefox, Opera and Safari browsers.
+- The Website was tested on Google Chrome, Mozilla Firefox, Opera and Safari browsers.
-- The website was viewed on a variety of devices such as Desktop, Laptop (Macbook Pro 16 inch), Mobiles( Huawei P20 Mate , Huawei P30, Samsung S21 ultra).
+- The website was viewed on a variety of devices such as Desktop, Laptop (Macbook Pro 16 inch), Mobiles( Huawei P20 Mate, Huawei P30, Samsung S21 ultra).
 - A large amount of testing was done to ensure that all pages were linking correctly.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.